Moving Provinces in Canada: The Ultimate Guide to a Stress-Free Interprovincial Relocation

 • 6–8 weeks before: Arrange utilities and insurance, confirm travel arrangements.

-• 4 weeks before: Pack remaining items, finalize logistics, organize documentation.
+• 4 weeks before: Pack remaining items, finalize logistics, and organize documentation.

 • 2 weeks before: Confirm moving day schedule, prepare essentials box, check off items on your list.